alexandroprado/caf-samples/dt-to-labs.md

 ## Clean up after migration

-With migration complete, all development VMs are now running in Azure DevTest Labs.
+Contoso will continue using these steps to migrate their VMs to Azure using DevTest Labs.
+With each migration complete, all development VMs are now running in Azure DevTest Labs.

 Now, Contoso needs to complete these cleanup steps: